 I love how it turned out!

 Our house is still a terrible 1970’s architectural mess.
 And the wall is still asymmetrical.
 But the Belgian fence is so pretty that it distracts from all that.
 Or at least I like to think so!
-I’m so in love with it, in fact, that I’ve been looking for other places to add it ever since!
+I’m so in love with it, in fact, that I’ve been looking for places to add another one ever since!

 Depending on your climate, it usually takes one to two growing seasons to see it fully grown in.
 For us, it has been about a year and a half since we planted them and they are completely filled in!